Skip to main content

 Section 1.3 Set operations

 The word “algebra” may make you recall a course where you had to solve equations and draw pictures.
 More broadly, “algebra” refers to the operations between mathematical objects.
-A high school algebra class teaches you to think about the way real numbers interact with each other and can be interacted with: addition, multiplication, exponentiation, the exponential function, etc. However, real numbers are not the only objects to enjoy operations and functions.
+A high school algebra class teaches you to think about the way real numbers interact with each other and can be interacted with: addition, multiplication, exponentiation, the exponential function, logarithms, etc. However, real numbers are not the only objects to enjoy operations and functions.
 In this chapter, we will learn about the algebra of sets.

 Subsection 1.3.1 Union, intersection, difference